Recording 20% off-the-job training

 HOW DO YOU MEASURE AND RECORD OFF-THE-JOB TRAINING?

 The 20% off-the-job requirement will be assessed in the ESFA audit, so it must be tracked and recorded.
 To comply, each apprentice must have a commitment statement that outlines the programme of training they’ll receive.

 This commitment statement should also include how the provider intends to deliver the 20% off-the-job training set out in the funding rules.
-The type of evidence that should be recorded will vary from course to course, but the ESFA have said they would prefer to see naturally occurring evidence where possible.
+The type of evidence that should be recorded will vary from course to course, but the ESFA have said they’d prefer to see naturally occurring evidence where possible.

 All training providers who deliver level 2-5 apprenticeships will have to demonstrate the quality of their off-the-job training during Ofsted inspections.
 Apprenticeships that are level 6 and above will also have to provide evidence to show how their off-the-job training was planned, delivered and observed – as well as how the quality and value of the training impacts each apprentice’s learning experience.

 HOW CAN ONEFILE HELP?

 We’ve developed OneFile so apprentices can track and record their off-the-job training within their eportfolio.
 Learners input their learning activity and upload evidence as normal, and simply select whether it was completed off-the-job.
 This data is then automatically calculated into a percentage and displayed on the dashboard, so learners and managers can track their progress at a glance.

 To find out how OneFile can help you manage each stage of the apprenticeship journey – from off-the-job training to the new standards – download our free guide.